Poland to seek review of EU refugee deal after Paris attacks

 WARSAW Poland's new government said on Monday the attacks on Paris showed the need for a review of a European Union agreement struck earlier this year to take in refugees under a quota system.

-Poland's previous center-right pro-EU government backed the deal in September but the new government, formed earlier this month by the conservative Law and Justice (PiS) party, appeared to be revising the Polish position.
+Poland's previous centre-right pro-EU government backed the deal in September but the new government, formed earlier this month by the conservative Law and Justice (PiS) party, appeared to be revising the Polish position.

 "After Paris, the situation has changed," Poland's new Prime Minister Beata Szydlo told reporters.